 - the budget and timescale for the policy actions

-Scenario 5: telling users they may need to do something in the future
+Scenario 5: telling users that something may change in the future

-To tell users that something is changing and they will need to do it differently in the future, use a news story.
-This includes new schemes they can apply for or services they will be able to use.
+To tell users that something is changing and they may need to do it differently in the future, use a news story.
+This includes new schemes they may be able to apply for or services they may be able to use.

 Make sure this news story is user-focused.
 Make it as short and factual as possible.
 For example, Transit visa requirements are changing.